As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Don’t restrict your earthing practice to your backyard only.
 Here are some other ways to get the benefits of earthing barefoot.

-Stand on soil or dirt with your bare feet – One of the easiest ways to practice earthing for grounding yourself is to stand outside on soil or dirt.
-One important thing to keep in mind – it must be natural soil and not a manmade surface.
+Stand or walk bare feet on sand, soil, or grass – One of the easiest ways to practice earthing for grounding yourself is to stand or walk on any natural surface.
+The only thing to keep in mind is that it must be a natural surface.
+Sand, soil, and grass are all fantastic natural surfaces for earthing.
+Standing or walking on manmade surfaces such as concrete, granite, turf, or tile won’t give you the benefits.

 Stand, wade through, or submerge yourself in a natural body of water – Water also counts as the earth’s natural surface, so you can stand in a natural ocean, lake, or river, as long as it is not manmade.